 - 1/2 cup chopped cilantro

-- A couple of tablespoons olive oil for pan-grilling the patties
+- 2 tablespoons light olive oil for pan-grilling the patties

 - Few slices of tomato

 Prepare the beans: I prefer using canned beans for this recipe.
 Just rinse out and drain the canned beans.
 If using dry beans, rinse and soak beans overnight in about 4 cups of water.
 Rinse out before cooking.
 Turn the Instant Pot on.
 Add beans, 1.5 cup fresh water, 1 teaspoon olive oil, 1 teaspoon salt, and close the lid.
 Set the valve to 'sealing' position.
 Cook on beans mode for 30 minutes.
 Let the pressure release naturally for 10 minutes, and then manually release the remaining pressure by turning the valve to venting mode.
 Open lid after pin drops.
 Drain the beans.
 Skip this step if using canned beans.
 Rinse out and drain the canned beans.

 Make burger patties: In a large mixing bowl, add beans.
 Using a fork or a potato masher, mash the beans gently.
 You want them to hold together in a patty, so don't make a paste out of them.
 See the image for clarity.
 Add all seasoning ingredients, veggies, cheese and mix everything well.
 Add egg or breadcrumbs, whichever you're using.
 Mix well.
 Roughly score the patty-mix into 8 or so portions.
 Wet your palms with water and take one portion and gently shape it in a round patty.
 Alternatively, use an ice-cream scooper to scoop a portion and shape with your hands.
 Using this technique, form all patties and keep aside.
 As an optional step, you can coat these patties gently with Panko breadcrumbs to get a nice crunch on the outside.